mikebenfield/Learned-Index-Structures/README.md

 Traversing each layer of a B Tree requires very little computation.
 In contrast, even a small neural network as used in the paper requires many thousands of operations.
-Due to modern vectorized CPUs, with substantial engineering effort the authors are able to make much of that massive amount of computation happen in parallel and beat the performance of a B Tree, which cannot be parallelized.
+Due to the existence of modern CPUs with wide SIMD instructions, with substantial engineering effort the authors are able to make much of that massive amount of computation happen in parallel and beat the performance of a B Tree, which cannot be parallelized.
 Nevertheless, I believe in practice a more work-efficient approach would be preferable, especially considering total throughput.

 In particular, if I had an infinite amount of time, I would investigate the following approaches:

 1. GPU-based B Trees.
 Although a single B Tree search cannot be parallelized, it would be possible to batch indexes and perform many thousands in parallel on the GPU.
 This would not solve the latency issue, but for applications where throughput rather than latency is the concern, I'd be interested to see the results.

 2. Other function approximation techniques.
 There are so many methods it's hard to know where to start.
 I mentioned splines earlier.
 There are also Chebyshev